Ziadashraf301/Black-Friday/Black-friday--Problems-and-data-preprocessing-.md

 widespread in subsequent years.

-Despite its growing popularity, some retailers in other parts of the country remained unaware of the term.
+Despite its growing popularity, some retailers in other parts of the the country remained unaware of the term.
 In 1981, The Philadelphia Inquirer reported that retailers in Cincinnati and Los Angeles were still unfamiliar with the term “Black Friday” and were instead referring to it as the day after Thanksgiving or the official beginning of the Christmas